We will consider human-computer interactions from several perspectives:

 Dialogs or “question and answer” boxes are another old interface style.
 They are windows that pop up asking for information, fields to be filled or buttons to be pressed.
 Dialogue windows have been around before WIMP interfaces, they first appeared in database entry application programs.
+Other example are wizards and some help agents.
+They ask a sequenece of questions using dialog boxes and in order to determine what the user needs.
 They are rather inflexible form of interface.
 Dialog boxes are easy to understand but not very flexible or fast.
 They are easy to program.
-Who is

-Forms are sophisticated dialog boxes and not much more flexible.
+Forms are much like dialog boxes.
+They can be more sophisticated, and like dialog boxes not very flexible for the user.
 Spreadsheets are a flexible and powerful form of interface, especially if the user can specify cell types.
 Data entry in spreadsheets is typically slow.
 They are more difficult to program.

 The most common example of natural language interface are the interface of search engines.
-They are hard to implement, but can be very flexible.
+Users type words in to the search box that the software interprets and return the result for the user.
+They are hard to implement, but can be very flexible for the user.

 Command gesturing interface style selects an object and uses a gesture to issue commands.
 In essences, it is a generalization of “point and click” interfaces.
 Examples are in Opra, a web browser.
+Swiping on smart phones is another example of command gesturing.
 Other examples of command gesturing are the hand cursor in adobe.
-Some games, Brother in Arms, are using command gesturing.
+Some games, Brother in Arms, use command gesturing.
 Keith Ruthowski has demonstrated that a pie menu can become a form of command gesturing, and once the gestures are learned nearly as accurate and fast as text entry.
-Because algorithms for interpreting gestures are in its infancy, the flexibility of command gesturing is not known, and difficult to implement.
+Because algorithms for interpreting gestures are in its infancy, the flexibility of command gesturing is not known.
+They are difficult to implement.
 Learning a large set of gesture can take a long time.

 General gesturing is a more general interface style than command gesturing.
 There does not have to be an object and the gesture does not have to represent a command.
-Examples of general gesturing are drawing applications and text entry using scripting as on notebooks.
+Examples of general gesturing are drawing applications and text entry by writing like on notebooks.
 The Wii is advancing general gesturing in games.
 Because this is a very new interaction style, it is unknown how easy it is to learn, but it should be more flexible.
 It is more difficult to implement.